MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/intro-to-deployment-pipelines.md

 Pairing is the process by which an item (such as a report, dashboard, or semantic model) in one stage of the deployment pipeline is associated with the same item in the adjacent stage.
 Pairing occurs when you assign a workspace to a deployment stage or when you deploy new unpaired content from one stage to another (a clean deploy).

-It's important to understand how pairing works, in order to understand when items are copied, when they are overwritten, and when a deployment fails when using the deploy function.
+It's important to understand how pairing works, in order to understand when items are copied, when they're overwritten, and when a deployment fails when using the deploy function.

 If items aren't paired, even if they appear to be the same (have the same name, type, and folder), they don't overwrite on a deployment.
 Instead, a duplicate copy is created and paired with the item in the previous stage.